DataDog/KubeHound/README.md

 The Dockerfile is based on https://github.com/aws/graph-notebook

 The default password for the localhost instance is "admin", you should change it by changing the `NOTEBOOK_PASSWORD` env var.
+If no password is provided, and aws is used to host this container, the instance id will be the default password.

 ## Build